MaxineAnnelPachecoRamirez/MaxineAnnelPachecoRamirez.github.io/README.md

+# Maxine Annel Pacheco-Ramírez
-# Maxine Annel Pacheco Ramírez – Personal Website
+# Personal Website

 This is my personal academic and professional website.